Rebels say Syrian army fails to retake Latakia mountain

 Both Moscow and Damascus deny indiscriminate bombing of civilians and say they seek to crush radical Islamist groups.

-(Reporting by Suleiman Al-Khalidi, additional reporting by Polina Ivanova in MOSCOW, editing by Louise Heavens)
+(Reporting by Suleiman Al-Khalidi; Additional reporting by Polina Ivanova in MOSCOW, Editing by Louise Heavens and Mark Potter)